digital-blueprint/handbook/docs/components/supporting-software/pdf-as.md

 default configuration for pdf-as, pdf-as-web as well as tomcat and focuses on providing a signature service that can synchronously sign PDFs using PAdES via a SOAP interface.

-Read more about the project and how to install it on [PDF-AS Server for Advanced Signatures](https://gitlab.tugraz.at/dbp/esign/pdf-as-server-advanced).